searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **Recommended:** Install [SearsCatalog](https://valheim.thunderstore.io/package/ComfyMods/SearsCatalog/) to extend the hammer build table and allow you to access all the pieces this mod adds even if there are too many added pieces for the vanilla build table.
 If you install the mod from Thunderstore via r2modman or Thunderstore mod manager then SearsCatalog will automatically be installed as well.

 ## Configuration
-Most changes made to the configuration settings will be reflected in-game immediately (options requiring a restart will explicity say so) and they will also sync to clients if the mod is on the server.
+Most changes made to the configuration settings will be reflected in-game immediately (options requiring a restart will explicitly say so) and they will also sync to clients if the mod is on the server.
 The mod also has a built in file watcher so you can edit settings via an in-game configuration manager (changes applied upon closing the in-game configuration manager) or by changing values in the file via a text editor or mod manager.

 ### Default Configuration
 The mod has a default configuration that enables ~100 new pieces by default.
 The configuration settings for these pieces are intended to provide a reasonable balance and ensure that someone playing with the mod will only unlock various build pieces after encountering them in the world.
 As you progress through the game you will also unlock torches that don't require fuel, fires that don't require fuel, and a new portal that can be configured to ignore portal restrictions.
 As the default settings are based on my preferences and not yours, you are of course able to change these default configurations however you please.